renet/song-shine/README.md

 This app is work-in-progress and thus most functionality hasn't been implemented, yet.
 These steps will follow:

-- Unit tests
+- Unit and snaoshot tests with jest
+- Prop type definitions
 - Search
-- Add and delete songs and artists
+- Add and delete songs and artists (editing already works)
-- Show artist and song details (editing already works)
+- Show artist and song details
 - Song presentation (verse by verse full-screen display)
 - Background management for storing pictures and videos to use during the song presentation
 - Settings dialog (speed, transitions, etc.)
+- Documentation
 - Unique design

 ## Installation